FAFSA Mistakes that Could Cost You

 This is a big one that can cost you a lot!
 When a student’s parents are divorced, separated or never married, it’s critical to remember that the FAFSA only requires financial information for the custodial parent.
 For the FAFSA, the custodial parent is defined as parent with whom the student lived the most during the 12 months preceding the date the FAFSA is filed.
 If the student split their time equally between both parents, the custodial parent is the parent who provided the majority of the student’s financial support.

 If the parent who is responsible for completing the FAFSA has remarried, the stepparent must report his or her income and assets on the FAFSA, even if they weren’t married during the previous year.
 Prenuptial agreements have no bearing on this requirement.

 A student who expresses interest in a work-study job on the FAFSA isn’t obligated to get one later, but students need to answer YES to be eligible.
 Work-study jobs are a great way for students to earn money while in college, so it’s a good idea to answer YES to this question.

 Reporting an incorrect household size

 Household size plays a significant role in financial aid eligibility, so failing to include everyone can increase your EFC by quite a bit.
-Simply stated, any person who receives half of his or her financial support from the parent during the financial aid award year is considered part of the household.
+Simply stated, any person who receives half of their financial support from the parent during the financial aid award year is considered part of the household.
 This may include:

 - The parents or parents who head the household.